Doing Business Responsibly

 In Lek, a Sandoz company, we were among the first companies to accede to the Slovenian Corporate Integrity Guidelines.
 We have become the ambassador of Corporate Integrity as we consider it of essential importance for conducting responsible business practice and achieving sustainable development.

 Therefore, integrity as a shared Novartis value guides us in our decision-making processes.

-Our good business practices, ethical conduct and legal compliance are based on the principles of the Novartis Code of Conduct.
+Our good business practices, ethical conduct and legal compliance are based on the principles of the Novartis Code of Ethics.

 We recognize the interests of our stakeholders and are building long-term relationships using different kinds of collaboration.
 Listening and seeking answers to questions are the basic principles of dialog and inclusion.

 Our key stakeholder groups are our patients, our healthcare partners, our associates, local communities and regulators.

 At the heart of the business strategy

 Corporate responsibility is endorsed and ingrained at the highest level in our company.
 It is the integral part of our business strategy.
 We pursue it with all our business activities, functions, and our stakeholders.

 Long term and annual goals have been set regarding all corporate responsibility aspects and we are taking measures for their implementation.

 Prudence and sustainability go hand in hand with environmental impacts